Joshuafolorunsho/Movie-list/README.md

 # Movie List Page

+This movie list page is built with HTML, bootstrap4 and vanila JS

 ## Contribution Guide

 - Fork the repository, clone and make sure you are not working on the `master branch`